 The city of Nikko, located in Tochigi Prefecture, is quite popular with tourists.
-I had visited a few months ago and had a great time visiting the Nikko Tosho-gu and Futarasanjinja – but the natural beauty of Nikko was the real draw for me.
+I had visited a few months ago and had a great time visiting the Nikko Tosho-gu and Futarasanjinja - but the natural beauty of Nikko was the real draw for me.
 The Yutaki waterfall, Ryuzu waterfall, Senjogahara wetlands, Lake Chuzenji, and Yuno Lake were absolutely beautiful and considerably less crowded (the way I like it) then Nikko city proper.
-Still one trip wasn’t enough and I resolved to visit the region again for some more in-depth exploration.
+Still one trip was not enough and I resolved to visit the region again for some more in-depth exploration.
 Well that opportunity arose when John Vetterli from Tenkara Guides LLC emailed me about Greg from Colorado who was traveling to Japan and wanted to squeeze in a day of Tenkara between business meetings.
 Fortunately, I was able to fit him into my schedule the day before I needed to be in Tadami in the Aizu Region of Fukushima Prefecture.
-So we planned to meet in Nikko National Park for a day of exploring and Tenkara since it was on the way to Tadami.
+So, we planned to meet in Nikko National Park for a day of exploring and Tenkara since it was on the way to Tadami.

 I drove up to Nikko National Park the day before both to do some scouting and to beat the Silver Week crowded highways.
 I arrived in the late afternoon and was able to get in a bit of fishing.
 One thing I quickly discovered was that the pressure was high on the streams within Nikko National Park.
 Still there were a decent amount of fish in the rivers, you just had to bring your A game to catch them.
-The streams also tended to be low gradient, which meant that there were long stretches of flat water that typically don’t hold fish (at least this late in the season).
+The streams also tended to be low gradient, which meant that there were long stretches of flat water that typically do not hold fish (at least this late in the season).
 That night I camped out in my Kei van at the Yunishigawa Michi-No-Eki deep in the Nikko National Park.
-The place was nearly deserted, there was only one other group staying that night – a very sweet couple from Switzerland Anook and Freddie.
+The place was nearly deserted, there was only one other group staying that night - a very sweet couple from Switzerland Anook and Freddie.
 We talked about Japan and our various adventures for quite awhile before we both crawled into our kitted out camper vans for the night.

 The next morning I did a bit more scouting, then headed down to Kawajiyumoto Station to pick up Greg.
 The drive to the river from Kawajiyumoto station only took about 20 minutes and under a hazy blue sky we plunged into the frigid keiryu and began working our way upstream.